 It is important to understand the differences between employees and independent contractors.
 Employers will sometimes improperly classify employees as independent contractors who have different rules on payroll taxes, minimum wage, overtime, and other labor laws.
 An individual’s status as an employee or an independent contractor may be determined by filing IRS Form SS-8, Determination of Employee Work Status for Purposes of Federal Employment Taxes, and Income Tax Withholding.

-The process of hiring your first employee in New Jersey can feel overwhelming and there is a lot to keep up with when hiring employees for your business, but your obligations and responsibilities as an employer don’t end there.
-Labor laws are complex and ever-changing.
-Be sure to keep up-to-date with the New Jersey Department of Labor and Workforce Development and the U.S. Department of Labor, and remember to seek professional advice if needed.
+The process of hiring your first employee in New Jersey can feel overwhelming and there is a lot to keep up with, but with a clear understanding of what’s required, you’re setting your business up for success.
+Labor laws are complex and ever-changing, so be sure to keep up-to-date with the New Jersey Department of Labor and Workforce Development and the U.S. Department of Labor, and remember to seek professional advice if needed.